 Jaipur is not only the capital of the state but is one of the largest cities of Rajasthan that was founded in the year 1727 by the ruler of Amber, Sawai Jaisingh II.
 The city which is also popular as the “Pink City of India” is popular for its artistic architecture and the saffron color of the buildings.
 The streets are very well planned and have a lot to offer to its tourists.
 Be it the forts or monuments, gardens or museums; the city houses it all.
 If you love handicrafts, there is no better place to explore as the city has more than 20 unique handicraft specializations.

-Some of the places you can visit in Jaipur are the City Palace, the Amer Fort, Jal Mahal, Hawa Mahal, Jantar Mantar, Birla Temple, Galtaji, Pink City Bazaars, and the Govind Dev Ji Temple.
+Some places you can visit in Jaipur are the City Palace, the Amer Fort, Jal Mahal, Hawa Mahal, Jantar Mantar, Birla Temple, Galtaji, Pink City Bazaars, and the Govind Dev Ji Temple.
 Tourists can visit this place almost any time of the year, but it is advised to stay away from travel during summers as the temperatures are pretty high.

 Udaipur or the “Venice of the East” is also popular as the “City of Lakes.”
 The city which was once the capital of Mewar is known for its splendid Rajputana architecture.
 Today some stunning palaces have been transformed into hotels, known for their finesse and also attract a good number of tourists to the place.

-Some of the attractions you can visit when you are in the City of Lakes are Lake Pichola, The Lake Palace, The Lake Garden Palace, The Royal Vintage Car Museum, Shilpgram, Bagore Ki Haveli and the Moti Margi to name a few.
+Some attractions you can visit when you are in the City of Lakes are Lake Pichola, The Lake Palace, The Lake Garden Palace, The Royal Vintage Car Museum, Shilpgram, Bagore Ki Haveli and the Moti Margi to name a few.
 Make sure to visit Lake Pichola as it is known to be one of the most ancient lakes in Udaipur and is named after the village Picholi.
 As per historians, the human-made lake was created in 1362 AD for irrigation and to provide drinking water to the people of the village.
 This is indeed one of the best places to visit in Rajasthan in 3 days.

 Jodhpur is the second largest city in Rajasthan and was founded by Rao Jodha Singh in the year 1459.
 The second populated city in the state was once the capital of Marwar.
 Also known as the “Sun City,” Jodhpur enjoys vibrant sunny weather all year and is one of the most important cities as it lies at a distance of only 250 km from the border of Indo-Pak.